How to Design and Fabricate the Best 4 Layer PCB Stackup with Altium Designer

 Whenever you start a PCB design project, it’s likely that your last instinct is to contact your fabricator about their stackup requirements.
 However, you would be surprised at the number of PCB stackups that need to be modified before beginning full-scale production.
 Every PCB stackup needs to be built to consider fabrication capabilities, available materials, and target impedance, and it’s your fabricator’s job to provide the PCB stackup specification for your layer count.

-A 4-layer PCB stackup is the most common multilayer PCB stackup used in modern electronics.
-This stackup is rather simple and can be reliably fabricated as long as the basic layer thickness and layer arrangement requirements are met.
+A 4 layer PCB stackup is the most common multilayer PCB stackup used in modern electronics.
+This layer stackup PCB is rather simple and can be reliably fabricated as long as the basic layer thickness and layer arrangement requirements are met.
 Instead of guessing at the right layer count, dielectric constant, and loss tangent to define in your PCB, use the best PCB design tools in Altium Designer to implement your fabricator requirements.
-Altium Designer provides the essential tools needed to create a PCB 4-layer stackup in standard rigid boards, rigid-flex boards, and multilayer board assemblies.
+Altium Designer provides the essential tools needed to create a 4 layer PCB stackup in standard rigid boards, rigid-flex boards, and multilayer board assemblies.

-Because 4-layer PCBs are so common in many products, designers should have an idea of how to use and design a 4-layer stackup.
-With the right design tools and guidance from your PCB fabricator, it’s easy to design a 4-layer PCB stackup.
+Because 4 layer PCB stackups are so common in many products, designers should have an idea of how to use and design a 4 layer stackup.
+With the right design tools, 4 layer PCB tutorial, and guidance from your PCB fabricator, it’s easy to design a 4 layer PCB stackup.

-Most fabricators will use this configuration as their standard 4-layer PCB stackup.
+Most fabricators will use this configuration as their standard 4 layer PCB stack.

 Easily Define the Form Factor with Circuit Board Shape

-After designing the stackup for your 4-layer board, it’s time to define the board shape before component placement.
+After designing the stackup for your 4 layer PCB, it’s time to define the board shape before component placement.
 When working in Altium Designer’s PCB Editor, you can define the board shape area available for components and routing.
 One option is to import a DXF file into a mechanical layer and use this to define the board shape.
 Alternatively, you can use the board shape editor to customize the dimensions and shape of your PCB.

 The Board Shape tool also allows you to split the printed circuit boards into multiple board regions and place bending lines on a flex board region.
 You can also use Board Shape to split power planes and define the boundaries of the power planes.
 As you work with rigid-flex designs, you can balance the mechanical and electronic design areas by using the surface of an imported 3D STEP model to redefine the board shape.